ErikOSorensen/StatsOkonomen/content/post/2024-12-16-met528-scientific-methods-spring-2025/index.md

 (1) active participation in class, (2) the presentation of term paper topic and (3) an acceptable term paper is required.

 The deadline of the term paper is **2024-05-05**.
-There will also be a written exam on **2024-06-20** to test understanding of the written material.
+There will also be a written exam in the latter half of June to test understanding of the written material.

 # Readings